 Yes.
 It also displays torque, NG (gas generator speed) and NP (prop speed).

 How long does the average ETM installation take?

-This depends entirely on the number of engines, the installer’s experience and whether or not the aircraft is already open for other modifications.
+This depends entirely on the number of engines, the installer’s experience and whether the aircraft is already open for other modifications or not.
 An average ETM installation is 24 – 60 hours.
 Contact your local avionics shop for a firm quote.

 What is the cost/time required to trend data from the Shadin Avionics ETM automatically?

 Trend houses like the Trend Group and DETA-TREND turn data analysis around in graphical format in less than six (6) hours.

 Can the Shadin Avionics ETM replace a different manufacturer’s system installed at the factory?